-In 2008 I was honored to have a solo show at the San Jose Museum of Quilts & Textiles in San Jose, California.
+In 2007, I was honored to win the Master Award for Innovative Artistry at the International Quilt Association show in Houston, Texas.
+In 2008, I also honored to have my work purchased for the permanent collection of The National Quilt Museum in Paducah, Kentucky.
+In 2008 I also had a solo show at the San Jose Museum of Quilts & Textiles in San Jose, California.
 The show was called "Advanced Geometry: Gloria Hansen."
 I wasn't keen on that title, as math has never been a particularly strong point with me (although I'd love it to be).
 Yet Deborah Corsini, the curator, insisted on it.
 I was stunned silly when I read her introduction to the show: "Gloria Hansen is a woman with innumerable abilities and an abundance of energy and style."
 Wow.
 My smile continued to widen: "Her quilts excite me as they push the geometry of quilt making into a new dimension.
 Her work is skillfully crafted and elegantly designed and is amazing to look at.
 Although she laughed when the title of this exhibition was proposed ... her quilts clearly have a geometric sensibility and create compelling optical perspectives ... she has an innate visual understanding of the quality of points, lines, and plane."
 The incredibly flattering description continues on for several paragraphs!
 One of these days I'll put the full text on my site.

 My close friend and mega-talented scripter and programmer, Derry Thompson, and I co-founded Gloderworks a full service Web company where I worked as a full-time graphic artist for more than a decade.
-In 2012 Derry relocated his company in a new office in Kidderminster, UK, and I began reducing my workload to focus more on my art-related goals and work with The Parkinson Alliance and related organizations.
-Today I do limited part-time work for Derry, and I also continue working part time doing graphic design, photography, and computer consulting for The Parkinson Alliance Parkinson's Unity Walk, DBS4PD.org, and Team Parkinson.
+In 2012 Derry relocated his company in a new office in Kidderminster, UK, and I began reducing my workload to focus more on my nature photography and art-related goals.
+Today I continue to work with The Parkinson Alliance and the Parkinson's Unity Walk and related organizations.
+I do part time doing graphic design, photography, and computer consulting.
 I also continue freelance writing, and enjoy painting, drawing, photography (especially nature), making art quilts, and exploring the computer and Internet world.